 Higher foreign housing expense ceilings for those who live and work in high-cost areas abroad let them exclude a larger portion of housing expenses.

-New guidance from the Treasury Department and IRS gives U.S. expats living in high-cost areas abroad a higher exclusion for their housing expenses.
-This will decrease U.S. tax liabilities for expats in areas from Buenos Aires to Moscow to Tokyo.
+Updated guidance from the Treasury Department and IRS gives U.S. citizens and residents living in high-cost areas abroad a higher exclusion for their foreign housing expenses.

 Adjustments to the “ceiling”

-The Secretary is authorized to adjust the ceiling based on geographic differences in housing costs relative to the U.S. Notice 2020-13 provides a Table of Adjusted Limitations for high housing cost areas for 2020.
-For example, the ceiling in Guatemala City is $42,000, so the maximum excludable housing cost is $24,784 ($42,000 - $17,216).
+The Secretary is authorized to adjust the ceiling based on geographic differences in housing costs relative to the U.S. Notice 2021-18 provides a Table of Adjusted Limitations for high housing cost areas for 2021.

-Taxpayers in high-cost locations during 2019 may elect to apply the limitations set forth in the 2020 Table of Adjusted Limitations instead of the 2019 table in Notice 2019-24.
+Taxpayers in high-cost locations during 2020 may elect to apply the limitations (i.e. substitute the high-cost area ceilings) set forth in the 2021 Table of Adjusted Limitations instead of the 2020 table in Notice 2020-13.

-The How to Use High-Cost Table for §911 Housing Costs Quick Reference Card explains how to apply the Table of Limitations for 2020.
+The How to Use High-Cost Table for §911 Housing Costs Quick Reference Card explains how to apply the Table of Limitations.